Annual revenue in billions USD

 Loading revenue data...

-WBD's performance is sensitive to macroeconomic factors, including consumer spending, advertising trends, and interest rates.
-A slowing economy or recession could negatively impact subscriber growth and advertising revenue.
-Additionally, rising interest rates could increase the company's debt servicing costs and reduce its financial flexibility.
-Trade war tensions and tariffs could also affect American film imports in key markets like China.
+WBD's performance is sensitive to macroeconomic factors, including consumer spending, advertising revenue, and interest rates.
+Economic downturns could negatively impact consumer spending on entertainment and advertising budgets, while rising interest rates could increase the company's debt servicing costs.
+Additionally, potential trade wars and tariffs could disrupt the media landscape and affect WBD's international operations.

 Warner Bros.
 Discovery, Inc. operates as a media and entertainment company worldwide.
 It operates through three segments: Studios, Network, and DTC.
 The Studios segment produces and releases feature films for initial exhibition in theaters; produces and licenses television programs to its networks and third parties and direct-to-consumer services; distributes films and television programs to various third parties and internal television; and offers streaming services and distribution through the...